 Continue to pray for her please and all the other children in the world that suffer due to disease, hunger, abuse, etc.

-I''ll leave you with a funny conversation we had at t
+I''ll leave you with a funny conversation we had at the hospital.

 Shelby: (Thoughtful pause) Ick!